 Nestled on the Western coast of Mexico is Riviera Nayarit, the coastline of the Mexican state of Nayarit.
 It is located just North of Puerto Vallarta, so you’ll fly into the same airport.

 This area is home to several popular beach towns, including Nuevo Vallarta and Sayulita.
-It is especially popular for tourists coming from the West coast of the US, as it sits on the Pacific coast of Mexico.
+It is especially popular for tourists coming from the West coast of the US, as it sits on the Pacific coast of the country.

-Riviera Nayarit includes a mix of small beach towns and secluded resorts.
+Riviera Nayarit includes a mix of small towns along the beach and secluded resorts.

 For example, Nuevo Vallarta was purposely built as a resort town, with lots of luxury resorts, golf courses, and spas.
-Conversely, Sayulita is super chill, with a boho aesthetic, and is very popular with surfers.
+Conversely, Sayulita is a super chill small town, with a boho aesthetic, and is very popular with surfers.

 From June through December, thousands of sea turtles are released in the wild along the beaches of Riviera Nayarit.